-Upon initial recognition, investments available for sale are measured at fair value, with recognition of unrealized gains or losses directly within owners' equity and that until cancellation of financial asset from books.
-The cumulative gains or losses recorded in equity are then recognized in profit or loss or it is determined to conduct the impairment of value process, and in this case, the accumulated losses recorded in equity are recognized in the profit or loss statement.
+Upon initial recognition, investments available for sale are measured at fair value, with recognition of unrealized gains or losses directly within OCI and that until cancellation of financial asset from books.
+The cumulative gains or losses recorded in OCI items within equity are then recognized in profit or loss or it is determined to conduct the impairment of value process, and in this case, the accumulated losses recorded in equity are recognized in the profit or loss statement.